| A week of grumpy weather |

 beautiful turquoise Caribbean Sea.
 The

-across from Jax Bar & Grill had an accumulation of six inches of water, as did most of Hidalgo Avenue in Centro.
+across from Jax Bar & Grill had six inches of water, as did most of Hidalgo Avenue in Centro.
 We saw the new fire truck and crew busy

-pumping out the streets, moving the water into the ocean.
+pumping out the streets and into the ocean.
 The water eventually seeps back into town:

 pump, dump and repeat.
 But hey, it’s